-Thus, you can reasonably offer $200-$250 as cash bonus for sending a sales qualified lead into your pipeline..
+Thus, you can reasonably offer $200-$250 as a cash bonus for sending a sales-qualified lead into your pipeline...

 The problem with this approach is that the cash bonus might not seem large enough to inspire action.
 Few clients are going to be motivated by a low three-figure incentive.

 The alternative is to use a percentage of the referrals’ gross billings as the cash incentive.
 This can be quite substantial for large clients.

 To use this approach, you need to know your agency’s financial metrics inside out such as:

 - Average profitability and profit margin for each client

 Switch your incentive system around based on these metrics.
 If clients stay with you for years on average, offer an incentive on their first year billings alone.
 If your profit margins are low, keep the incentive percentage low as well.

 Refer to this article to get better insight into your financial metrics.